maths/moodle-qtype_stack/doc/en/Developer/index.md

 The Developer documentations give information on STACK development, as well as instructions for developers who want to contribute to STACK.

-## Contributing to STACK

-STACK is open source, and as such relies on users to make contributions.
-These documents describe some ways you may consider to contribute.

-You may want to learn about [creating an input type](Creating_an_input_type.md).

-You could read about [Installing language pack and translating STACK](Language_packs.md).

-There is also information on [contributing to the documentation](Documentation.md).

 ## Development history

-If you want to track the development of STACK or report bugs then you should visit [GitHub](https://github.com/maths/moodle-qtype_stack).

 Work towards the next release of STACK is detailed on [Development track](Development_track.md).